Devanshshah1309/hack4good-2024/README.md

 # Core Features

-In this user guide, we explain the core features of our application from the perspective of (1) a volunteer and, (2) an admin.
+In this user guide, we explain the core features of our application from the perspective of (1) an admin and, (2) a volunteer.

 > 💡 **Pro Tip**: For the best experience, use a laptop/desktop while using the application.